 Fitness Level: Moderate – daily walks through the jungle – sometimes up steep hills in muddy conditions.

-Topography: Jungle, mountains, grassland & river.
+Topography: Jungle, mountains, hills, grassland, rice paddies & stream.

 Location: Mae Chaem, South of Chiang Mai, Northern Thailand.